uno36/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 5-get_dnodeint.c: Find the node at position index of a dlistint_t list

 6-sum_dlistint.c: Calculate the sum of the data of a dlistint_t list

-7-insert_dnodeint.c: Insert a node at position index of a dlistint_t list

-8-delete_dnodeint.c: Delete the node at position index of a dlistint_t list